raganwald/javascript-allonge-six/manuscript/markdown/1.ComposingData/functional-iterators.md

 ### bonus

-Many programmers coming to JavaScript from other languages are familiar with three "canoncial" operations on collections: folding, filtering, and finding.
+Many programmers coming to JavaScript from other languages are familiar with three "canonical" operations on collections: folding, filtering, and finding.
 In Smalltalk, for example, they are known as `collect`, `select`, and `detect`.

 We haven't written anything that finds the first element of an iteration that meets a certain criteria.
 Or have we?